-It is worth noting that the spatially-constant component at $n=0$ does not appear in \eqref{eq:fx3_approximation} because of the assumption that the spanwise variation of the roughness height given by \eqref{fx3} is zero-mean.
-It does also not appear in the solution \eqref{eq:expansion}, again because the linearity of the model implies that a perturbation of the surface properties at wavenumber $n$ only produces a distortion of the time averaged flow at the same wavenumber.
-A corollary of this property is that the present model does not predict any change in mean friction drag, the subject of several recent studies \citep{HUTCHINS2023113454, Frohnapfel_von_Deyn_Yang_Neuhauser_Stroh_Gatti_2024}.
-In fact, the spanwise-constant component $\hat{u}_1(x_2; 0)$ and thus the perturbation of the bulk velocity computed from this profile, is identically zero.
-The model does indeed capture the spanwise modulation of the streamwise velocity distribution, i.e. high and low momentum pathways \citep{barros2014}, but second order effects in $\epsilon$, i.e. finite amplitude perturbations of the roughness height, are necessary to capture the change in friction {\citep{ZampinoPhD}}.
+It is worth noting that the spatially-constant component at $n=0$ does not appear in \eqref{eq:fx3_approximation} because of the assumption that the spanwise variation of the roughness height given by \eqref{fx3} is zero-mean. {It does also not appear in the solution \eqref{eq:expansion}, because the linearity of the model implies that a perturbation of the surface properties at wavenumber $n$ only produces a distortion of the time averaged flow at the same wavenumber.} A corollary of this property is that the present model does not predict any change in mean friction drag, the subject of several recent studies \citep{HUTCHINS2023113454, Frohnapfel_von_Deyn_Yang_Neuhauser_Stroh_Gatti_2024}.
+In fact, the spanwise-constant component $\hat{u}_1(x_2; 0)$ and thus the perturbation of the bulk velocity computed from this profile, {which would allow calculating the change in friction coefficient at constant friction velocity}, is identically zero.
+The model does indeed capture the spanwise modulation of the streamwise velocity distribution, i.e. high and low momentum pathways \citep{barros2014}, but second order effects in $\epsilon$ {that produce interactions between harmonics are necessary to obtain a velocity perturbation at wavenumber $n=0$ from surface perturbations at $n>1$, and thus capture the change in friction \citep{ZampinoPhD}}.